-Photo above (left to right): James S. Lester, DO, with his fellow 2015 Southern Regional AHEC Residents – John Novales, MD, Alexander C. Gelou, MD, Sandhya Manivannan, MD, who stayed at SR-AHEC as their first diabetes fellow, Suinder S. Bahia, MD, Aaron Pascual, MD, and Umer Ahmed, MD.
+Photo above: James S. Lester, DO, with his fellow 2015 Southern Regional AHEC Residents.
+From left: John Novales, MD; Alexander C. Gelou, MD; Sandhya Manivannan, MD, who stayed at SR-AHEC as their first diabetes fellow; Suinder S. Bahia, MD; Aaron Pascual, MD; and Umer Ahmed, MD.

 When James Lester arrived in Fayetteville as a third-year medical student during late summer 2011, he had no idea that his first rotation would be the beginning of an incredible AHEC journey.
 That path guided the lanky, baby-faced doctor to progress from nervous student to resident leader, resulting in the confident osteopathic family physician who now serves a member of the core faculty team at Southern Regional Area Health Education Center.

 When choosing a residency, Lester recommends that students make sure they are a good fit for the organization.
-“Anyone can be taught, but being in a place where you feel comfortable to receive that education is going to be really important,” he says.
+“Anyone can be taught, but being in a place where you feel comfortable to receive that education is going to be really important,” he iterated.
 For a successful residency experience, the 2015 program graduate believes that the relationship with other residents is most important.
-Lester remembers bonding with the other residents during his first year.
-“We did a lot of things together and really depended on another,” he reminisces.
-“Then, as we moved through, we developed relationships with the other classes.”
+Lester remembered bonding with the other residents during his first year.
+“We did a lot of things together and really depended on one another,” he reminisced.
+“Then, as we moved through, we developed relationships with students in the other classes.”

 During the third year of his residency, Lester discovered that he enjoyed teaching.
-“And it was just by happenstance, when I was talking with Dr. Kapoor about how I liked teaching, that a lightbulb went off in my head – that was what I wanted to do,” he says, recalling his decision to stay after graduation, as a faculty member in the Duke/SR-AHEC Residency Program.
+“And it was just by happenstance, when I was talking with Dr. Kapoor about how I liked teaching, that a lightbulb went off in my head—this was what I wanted to do,” he said, recalling his decision to stay after graduation as a faculty member in the Duke/SR-AHEC Residency Program.

 Another aspect he enjoys about working within the AHEC system is building relationships with patients and colleagues.
-“The other faculty here makes it very collegial and the constant learning environment has really been very helpful for me.”
+“The other faculty members here make it very collegial, and the constant learning environment has really been very helpful for me.”